Learn more about the many amazing attractions nearby.

 El Calderon Area - El Malpais National Monument

 Located in the El Malpais National Monument hiking and backcountry exploring can be found in the El Calderon Area.
-From the winding trenches that were once glowing rivers of lava, to the sloping hills of a long quite volcano, you can imaging the forces that created the area.
+From the winding trenches that were once glowing rivers of lava, to the sloping hills of a long quite volcano, you can imagine the forces that created the area.
 Where else, but a volcano, can you see what created the rocks beneath your feet.
 This is where geology comes to life.
-Located 20 miles south of Grants on NM53, generally accessible year round.
+Located 20 miles south of Grants on NM53, generally accessible year-round.

 Sandstone Bluffs - El Malpais National Monument